Setting and set change information:

 - When do set changes happen?

 Most commonly, but not exclusively, this will occur at the end of an academic year.
+Classes will be reviewed periodically in-line with the reporting of student progress data and changes made where appropriate in consultation with the student and their parent/carer.

 - Are the same criteria used for set change decisions in all subjects?